pundir72/docs-stance/clinician-agent.md

-# Clinician Agent — Simple Overview
+# Clinician Agent — Overview

 ## What is the Clinician Agent?